louiejancevski/FacialEmotionDetector/README.md

 ## Other notes
+For this app to properly work, make sure that:
+- Your room has good lighting
+- Your face is close enough to the computer

-Make sure to also wait a few seconds after your camera is loaded and that your face is close enough to the computer so that it can properly work.
+- And that you give it a few seconds after your camera is loaded, so that it can accurately detect your face

 ## Available Scripts

 In the project directory, you can run: